Want to get married in Croatia? If you or your intended is Croatian, this post is for you.

-All counties in Croatia voted “Yes”, with the exception of Istra.
-(THANK YOU ISTRA FOR NOT BEING HATEFUL AND IGNORANT!)
+All counties in Croatia voted “Yes”, with the exception of Istra and Primorje-Gorski.
+(THANK YOU FOR NOT BEING HATEFUL AND IGNORANT!)
 Since the passing of this referendum, same sex couples technically are not married as far as the law is concerned, which means same sex couples cannot marry in Croatia using the above procedures.
 Same sex couples can register a life partnership.
 Here are the details on that.

 Residence Permits Based on Marriage

 If you are a third-party national (meaning you are not EEA/EU or Swiss) marrying a Croatian, then you may apply for residence in Croatia under the Family Reunification policy.
 Details on how to apply for this residence permit are here.

 Latest posts by Expat in Croatia (see all)

 - List of Administrative Police Stations - July 19, 2019

 - List of Medical Practices & Specialties in English and Croatian - July 13, 2019